adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/jquery.md

     }
 ```

 In the `refreshDisplay()` function, we can see the parallel with the LINQ language within the .NET world.
-JavaScript
-does not have a LINQ library, so Azure Mobile Apps provides a simplified version of LINQ (called [QueryJS][7]) for
-use with Azure Mobile Apps.
-Once you have set up the appropriate query, calling `.read()` will actually execute the
-HTTP GET to obtain the results.
+JavaScript does not have a LINQ library, so Azure Mobile Apps provides a simplified version of LINQ (called [QueryJS][7]) for use with Azure Mobile Apps.
+Once you have set up the appropriate query, calling `.read()` will actually execute the HTTP GET to obtain the results.
 The other two functions fill in the list of tasks with the appropriate HTML trimmings.

-> There is no concept of "offline-sync" in web applications as there is not an equivalent of the SQLite database available.
+> There is no concept of "offline-sync" in the Azure Mobile Apps JavaScript SDK as there is not an equivalent of the SQLite database available.

-You can perform paging with `.skip(n)` and `.take(n)`, include the total number of records that would be returned without
-paging with `.includeTotalCount()`, order the returned results and filter by function instead of a specific value.
-For
-example, let's say you had an orders table and you wanted to produce a paged list of results where the state was OPEN (a
-constant) that belonged to a specific user, ordered by their completion date?:
+You can perform paging with `.skip(n)` and `.take(n)`, include the total number of records that would be returned without paging with `.includeTotalCount()`, order the returned results and filter by function instead of a specific value.
+For example, let's say you had an orders table and you wanted to produce a paged list of results where the state was OPEN (a constant) that belonged to a specific user, ordered by their completion date?:

 ```javascript
 function filter (userId, state) {